Harikrishna772003/Generative_AI_to_Handle_Class_Imbalance_Using_Synthetic_Data_Augmentation/README.md

 ## 🚀 Future Work

-* Explore diffusion-based models for tabular data
+* Apply diffusion-based models for tabular data
-* Improve CTGAN stability with hyperparameter tuning
+* Improve CTGAN stability through hyperparameter tuning
-* Evaluate performance across multiple real-world datasets
+* Evaluate performance across multiple datasets

 ---

 ## ✅ Conclusion

-This project demonstrates that handling class imbalance is not a one-size-fits-all problem.
-While generative models like CTGAN improve sensitivity toward rare events, traditional techniques like SMOTE still offer strong and reliable performance.
+This project demonstrates that handling class imbalance requires a balance between sensitivity and precision.
+While CTGAN enhances detection of rare events, SMOTE remains a strong and efficient baseline for maintaining overall model stability.

-A careful balance between recall and precision is essential when deploying machine learning models in high-risk domains such as fraud detection.
+Selecting the right approach depends on domain requirements, especially in high-risk applications such as fraud detection.

 ---

+## ⭐ If this project helped you, consider giving it a star!